paul-schaaf/roomr/README.md

   - delete yourself if you are the only admin
   - add a user that is already there
   - block a timespan that is already blocked

+  You can also create users, log out and log in with their accounts.
+If you have created one more admin by adding them and then making them admin, you can even delete yourself and see what happens (spoiler: you'll be kicked).

   Finally, once you are done, type in your entity name to delete your entity again.
 ## Technologies used
 I have used the airbnb styleguide for linting this project.